Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 Conversion tracking explained

 When a user clicks on an ad, the traffic source (like Adsterra ad network) generates its click ID value.
-The traffic source then sends this click ID to the tracker.
+The traffic source then sends this click ID to the ad tracker.
 The tracker generates a unique identifier based on the information received from the traffic source and assigns it to each click of that visitor.
 Next, through the tracking link, the tracker substituting the click ID value transmits the unique identifier of the click to the affiliate network.

 If a conversion takes place, the affiliate network activates the Postback URL for the tracker, which will indicate the click ID of this click.